FortiClient SSO Mobility Agent

 The FortiClient SSO Mobility Agent is a feature of FortiClient Endpoint Security.
 The agent automatically provides user name and IP address information to FortiAuthenticator for transparent authentication.
 IP address changes, such as those due to WiFi roaming, are automatically sent to the FortiAuthenticator.
 When the user logs off or otherwise disconnects from the network, FortiAuthenticator is aware of this and deauthenticates the user.

-The FortiClient SSO Mobility Agent Service must be enabled.
+The FortiClient SSO Mobility Agent Service must be enabled in Fortinet SSO Methods > SSO > General.
 See Enable FortiClient SSO Mobility Agent Service.

 Setup of the FortiClient SSO Mobility Agent uses standard Msiexec installation switches as well as FortiClient SSO switches, including SSOSERVER, SSOPORT, and SSOPSK.
 For example:

 For additional Msiexec installation switches, see Microsoft's documentation on command-line options.